This guidance will help you improve the quality and accessibility of your video recordings.

 - If you are choosing between pre-recording a video and live streaming, bear in mind that pre-recording has advantages for accessibility as it is not subject to live technical problems such as loss of internet connection or unexpected sound or video issues.
 Also, students in different time zones or with poor internet connections can access this option equitably.

 - Enable students to download recordings (this is enabled by default) and allow access until the relevant assessments/examinations have been completed, following current University of Oxford policy.

-- Network connectivity.
-Use a wired direct connection to your network hub if possible.
+- Network connectivity: Use a wired direct connection to your network hub if possible.
 Alternatively, aim to reduce activity across your shared home network when recording.

-To improve sound quality, consider the following:
+To improve sound quality for home or office recordings, consider the following:

 - Carry out test recordings and check the sound quality by listening back with headphones.

 - Use a good quality microphone.
 The Replay team has produced the following advice on recording equipment for home or office use.
 Using a headset or a standalone microphone, rather than the built-in microphone in a laptop is likely to provide better sound quality.
 If using a headset, position the microphone stem to the side of your face rather than close to your lips, as this avoids sound distortions.